Self-driving car: Google Waymo

+Autonomous shuttle

+A 2017 NTSB investigation documented a low‑speed collision involving an autonomous shuttle in Las Vegas, illustrating early deployment challenges with AV.

 Uber's Advanced Technologies Group (ATG)

 In March 2018, Elaine Herzberg died after she was hit by an AC tested by Uber's Advanced Technologies Group (ATG) in Arizona.
 A safety driver was in the car.
 Herzberg was crossing the road about 400 feet from an intersection.
 Some experts said a human driver could have avoided the crash.
 Arizona governor Doug Ducey suspended the company's ability to test its ACs citing an "unquestionable failure" of Uber to protect public safety.
 Uber also stopped testing in California until receiving a new permit in 2020.

-NTSB's final report determined that the immediate cause of the accident was that safety driver Rafaela Vasquez failed to monitor the road, because she was distracted by her phone, but that Uber's "inadequate safety culture" contributed.
+The NTSB's final report determined that the immediate cause of the accident was that safety driver Rafaela Vasquez failed to monitor the road, because she was distracted by her phone, but that Uber's "inadequate safety culture" contributed.
 The report noted that the victim had "a very high level" of methamphetamine in her body.
 The board called on federal regulators to carry out a review before allowing automated test vehicles to operate on public roads.

 In September 2020, Vasquez pled guilty to endangerment and was sentenced to three years' probation.

 NIO Navigate on Pilot

-On 12 August 2021, a 31-year-old Chinese man was killed after his NIO ES8 collided with a construction vehicle.
+On 12 August 2021, a 31-year-old Chinese man was killed after his NIO ES8 crashed in a tunnel.
 NIO's self-driving feature was in beta and could not deal with static obstacles.
 The vehicle's manual clearly stated that the driver must take over near construction sites.
 Lawyers of the deceased's family questioned NIO's private access to the vehicle, which they argued did not guarantee the integrity of the data.